yorelog/GTA-RL/README.md

 To enable GTA-RL in real-time mode use  "--use_single_time True"

-Refere to [options.py](options.py) for the complete list of parameters
+Refer to [options.py](options.py) for the complete list of parameters

 ## Pretrained models